Engineering and Technology - Research article Open Access Logo

 Abstract

-Introduction: Mentha aquatica L. var. aquatica is a largely used herb with traditional medical properties.
-Phytochemicals of leaf extract act as reduction and stabilization during biosynthsizing SNPs.
-It’s the least exploration of biosynthesized SNPs from Mentha aquatica L. var. aquatica leaf extract and particle properties in bactericidal activity and wound healing.
-As a result, the current work aimed to optimize the biosynthesis procedure of SNPs from leaf extract and investigate the antimicrobial properties against S. aureus (Gram positive) and P. aeruginosa (Gram negative) and potential applications in the wound care technology.
+Introduction: Mentha aquatica L. var. aquatica is a commonly used herb with medicinal prop-erties.
+Phytochemicals in the leaf extract act as reducing and stabilizing agents during the bio-synthesis of silver nanoparticles (SNPs).
+The bactericidal and wound healing properties of SNPs biosynthesized from M. aquatica L. var. aquatica leaf extract remain largely unexplored.
+This study therefore aimed to optimize SNP biosynthesis from M. aquatica L. var. aquatica leaf extract and investigate its antimicrobial properties against S. aureus (gram positive) and P. aeruginosa (gram negative) and potential applications in wound care.

-Methods: SNPs synthesized using Mentha aquatica L. var. aquatica leaf extract and analyzed on AgNO3 concentration, initial leaf extract and time reduction dependent series.
-SNPs were characterized through UV–vis absorption, dynamic light scattering (DLS), scanning electron microscopy (SEM), and transmission electron microscopy (TEM).
-The functional groups of leaf extract and SNPs were investigated by fourier transform infrared spectroscopy (FTIR).
-Further using well diffusion method and burn wound contraction were performed to investigate antibactericidal acitivity and wound healing effect in mices of SNPs.
+Methods: SNPs were synthesized using M. aquatica L. var. aquatica leaf extract; AgNO3 concen-tration, amount of initial leaf extract, and reaction time were analyzed to evaluate the efficiency of biosynthesis.
+SNPs were characterized through UV–Vis absorption, dynamic light scattering, scan-ning electron microscopy, and transmission electron microscopy.
+The functional groups of the leaf extract and SNPs were investigated using Fourier transform infrared spectros-copy (FTIR).
+Further analyses using the well diffusion method and burn wound contraction were performed to investi-gate the antibacterial activity and wound healing properties of SNPs in mice.

 Comments